Crystal427/CrystSu-DiffusionModel-Evaluater/README.md

 # CrystSu_DiffusionModel_Evaluater
-Some tools to help us evaluate our Stable diffusion models
+A tool that provides automatic generation of Diffusion Model inferred images, and a convenient HumanEval GUI to help us evaluate our model's progress in learning artistic styles.

+Mainly use [dghs-imgutils](https://github.com/deepghs/imgutils) to evaluate images.

 # How to use?
 ## Generate Eval Task